 This project aims to increase awareness of and access to the medieval and early modern manuscripts produced before 1600 at the Kenneth Spencer Research Library at the University of Kansas by conducting new research on the manuscripts and making both digital catalogue records and facsimiles of manuscripts available online as open access resources.
-The position was created thanks to an endowment by Alexandra Mason, former Spencer Librarian, in honour of Ann Hyde, former Manuscripts Librarian at Spencer who specialised in medieval manuscripts.
+The position I currently hold for this project was created thanks to an endowment by Alexandra Mason, former Spencer Librarian, in honour of Ann Hyde, former Manuscripts Librarian at Spencer who specialised in medieval manuscripts.

 For more information on what this project entails, see the interview with me on the KSRL blog.

 “Manuscript Road Trip: Toto, I have a Feeling we ARE in Kansas”, in Manuscript Road Trip, 20 Apr 2014: https://manuscriptroadtrip.wordpress.com/2014/04/20/manuscript-road-trip-toto-i-have-a-feeling-we-are-in-kansas/